Can I rent out my inherited house?

 As you’ll be making an income from the rent, you’ll be subject to income tax.
 To work this out:

 This will give you a rough idea of how much you’ll need to pay.
-You can find more detailed information concerning income tax from citizens advice and GOV.UK, as well as our previous post, ‘Do you have to pay taxes on an inherited property?’.
+You can find more detailed information concerning income tax from citizens advice and GOV.UK.
 It is also worth speaking to an accountant.
 If your annual profits from renting exceed £5,965, being a landlord is (or becomes) your main job and you rent out more than one property, you may also have to pay National Insurance.
 Find out more information here.

 What are your responsibilities as a landlord?